naacl2025-srw/naacl2025-srw.github.io/cfp.md

 ## How to submit

-Papers should be submitted on [OpenReview](https://openreview.net/group?id=aclweb.org/NAACL/2024/Workshop/Student_Research) by December 1, 2024.
+Papers should be submitted on [OpenReview](https://openreview.net/group?id=aclweb.org/NAACL/2025/Workshop/Student_Research) by January 30, 2025.
+If you would like to receive mentorship for your paper, you should submit it on this [Google Form](https://forms.gle/D9FbirvH5ziMoqRA9) by December 1, 2024.

 Submissions should be no more than **five** pages not including references.
 Make sure to read through the [Author Guidelines](/author) for detailed submission instructions.
 Not following the author guidelines may result in your paper being desk-rejected.